By Paul Emerald

 Although there are many current-sensing methods, only three are commonplace in low-cost, volume applications.
 The others are expensive laboratory systems, emerging technologies (magnetoresistive is an example), or seldom used.
 The commonly used techniques include: (1) resistive, (2) Hall effect, and (3) current transformers.

-Resistive sensing is very widely used, low-cost, and easily understood.
+Resistive sensing is very widely used, low-cost, and understood with little difficulty.
 However, the shortcomings are its insertion loss (heating and wasted power) and lack of isolation.
 Also, the series inductance of many power resistors constrains the frequency range with low-cost components; hence, resistive sensing is classed as either a DC or AC application per the categories in table 1.
 Low inductance, high-power resistors for high frequency are more expensive, but allow operation beyond 500 kHz.
 Further, signal amplification is (usually) required with resistive current-sensing techniques (either a comparator or operational amplifier is needed).

 |Table 1: Commonplace, Inexpensive Current-Sensing Techniques|